...

 What about filing taxes as a single adult after your divorce?

 The next area where you should place some emphasis as a newly single adult is what you will be able to do as far as filing taxes with your child as a dependent.
-We have already mentioned how the child tax credit may be something that your child qualifies for under your tax return.
+We have already mentioned how the child tax credit may be something that your child qualifies for on your tax return.
 This credit was worth $2000 in 2022.
 Every little bit helps when it comes to paying taxes.
 You are not going to get out from underneath the burden of your divorce in one fell swoop.
 Rather, it would be a good idea to take advantage of every money-saving mechanism that comes your way during the divorce.
-There will not be many of them but anyway that you can save money on would be to your advantage.
+There will not be many of them, but anyway that you can save money, it would be to your advantage.

 In any event, you can treat taxes as another financial obligation that you are responsible to take care of both during and after your divorce.
 It is not enough to simply pay Service to this subject and focus on other areas that interest you more.
 While taxes are far from the most fascinating subject that you will ever come across, they are still important.
-While your attorney will do their best to help you maximize your divorce for all areas of your life there is no telling how the divorce will play out when it comes to taxes unless you pay close attention to the details.
-Taxes can be complicated so having professional help to advise you on these subjects is critical.
+While your attorney will do their best to help you maximize your divorce in all areas of your life, there is no telling how the divorce will play out when it comes to taxes unless you pay close attention to the details.
+Taxes often get complicated, so having a professional guide you through the process is essential for making informed, accurate decisions.
 You may even be able to find help for free in your area.
 This is especially true during this time of year.

-Taxes can be prepared using software, websites, pen, and paper as well as the assistance of a tax professional.
-No matter how you choose to do your taxes you must file a return no matter if you plan on paying those taxes this year.
-Remember what we mentioned at the beginning of today’s blog post: it’s the law that you must file a return each year, it is not the law that you pay your taxes in full on April 15th.
+You can prepare your taxes using software, online platforms, traditional pen and paper, or by working with a qualified tax professional.
+No matter how you choose to do your taxes, you must file a return, no matter if you plan on paying those taxes this year.
+Remember what we mentioned at the beginning of today’s blog post: it’s the law that you must file a return each year, but it is not the law that you pay your taxes in full on April 15th.
 Filing a tax return and not paying your tax bill is better than doing neither.

 Another point to make regarding taxes and your divorce is that you should make sure to try and negotiate regarding the child tax credit with your spouse.
 This is not a huge negotiating point given that the credit is only worth $2000.
-However, we have already talked about how every dollar helps and a $2000 credit is far from peanuts.
-If you do not negotiate on this a judge cannot issue orders on a federal tax credit.
+However, we have already talked about how every dollar helps, and a $2000 credit is far from peanuts.
+If you do not negotiate on this, a judge cannot issue orders on a federal tax credit.
 So, be sure not to waste the opportunity in your divorce.
-This is an issue that can be brought before the IRS, but it is easier just to have it decided in your divorce.
+You can bring this issue to the IRS, but it’s far easier to address and resolve it during your divorce proceedings.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan